David Krueger MD

 She could give this clever, facetious response because she had more than a single story of America.

 If all facts or characteristics are compressed into one story, the process can create racism and prejudice, a stereotypy both incomplete and inaccurate.
-A single story becomes the Procrustean bed onto which all data are configured to fit.
+A single story becomes the Procrustean bed onto which all data are configured to fit, to dispossess and malign; multiple stories can empower and humanize.
 Consider the limitations of having a single story of anything.
 It creates the illusion that it is the only story, rigidifying perception into a finite container.
-Multiple stories can empower and humanize.

 Ample evidence shows that challenging a strongly held belief has little to do with facts, even with logic.
-Our minds are not designed to be changed by evidence and argument.
+Our minds are not designed to be changed by evidence and argument presented by a stranger.
 Ideas will be considered much more readily when there is emotional, persuasive storytelling, and when we can identify with the storyteller.
+We begin to care about a leader, or book or film character, when we see a fit with an aspect of our identity.

-Excerpted from Engaging the Ineffable: Toward Mindfulness and Meaning by David Krueger (Paragon House) https://amzn.to/2EgRLLc
+Excerpted from the just released ENGAGING THE INEFFABLE: Toward Mindfulness and Meaning by David Krueger, (Paragon House) https://amzn.to/2EgRLLc